 “No way, trend following is too complicated!
 I read about algos everywhere!”

-If you think that you are either just new or ignorant.
+Stop.
+If you think it’s too complicated you are either new or ignorant.
 Either way it’s time to change your view.
 Listen to David Harding’s incredulity as he explains his early lack of sophistication:

 “I had a very deep understanding of the ideas involved in running trend following trading systems [and] it was very easy for me to set up.
 As a matter of fact, we set it all up using spreadsheets.
 We didn’t have any sophisticated computers, we had no computer languages.”